QuanDo2000/securityedu/docs/3/Web/LFI/LFI.md

 ### 5. Steps for testing for LFI

-- Find an entry point that could be via GET, POST, COOKIE, or HTTP header values.
+- Find an entry point in the request could be used for LFI.
+Try changing request method such as GET, POST.
-- Enter a valid input to see how the web server behaves.
+- Try a valid input to observe normal behavior.
-- Enter invalid inputs, including special characters and common file names.
+- Try valid input combining with special characters
-- Don't always trust what you supply in input forms is what you intended!
-Use either a browser address bar or a tool such as Burpsuite.
-- Look for errors while entering invalid input to disclose the current path of the web application; if there are no errors, then trial and error might be the best option.
+- Try to use invalid inputs and look for errors to see if the file path included.
-- Understand the input validation and if there are any filters.
+- Try different possible input to guess the input validation on the server-side
-- Try the inject a valid entry to read sensitive files
+- Use valid inputs to read sensitive files in the server.

 #### 6. Bypass Technique